 Carrying a Concealed Firearm

-Under Florida Statute Section 790.01(2), it is a felony to carry a concealed firearm without a properly issued concealed weapon and firearm license when the firearm was concealed from the ordinary sight of another person.
+The statute prohibits carrying a concealed firearm without a properly issued concealed weapon and firearm license when the firearm was concealed from the ordinary sight of another person.
 The offense of carrying a concealed firearm is a third-degree felony punishable by a maximum of five years incarceration and a $5,000 fine.

 Under the statute, the term “ordinary sight of another person” means the casual and ordinary observation of another in the normal associations of life.
 The firearm need not be completely hidden before it can be considered to be concealed.
 However, a firearm is not concealed if, although not fully exposed, its status as a firearm is detectable by ordinary observation.